openvinotoolkit/model_server/docs/shape_batch_size_and_layout.md

 | shape | `(1, 3, 224, 224)` | `(1, 224, 224, 3)`  |
 | layout | `N...` | `NHWC` |

+This is also possible to omit the colon (`:`) and pass single layout parameter: e.g. `--layout CN`.
+This does not add transposition step, but allows guiding Model Server to treat inputs as if batch size was on second position.
+This is significant when exported model has batch on arbitrary position and `--batch_size auto` is used, which makes the model reload with new batch size to match request batch dimension.

+### Important
 Changing layout is not supported for models with input names the same as output names. <br>
 For model included in DAG, layouts of subsequent nodes must match similary to network shape and precision.

+> **WARNING**: Beginning with 2022.1 release, the `--layout` parameter has changed meaning and the setting is not back compatible.
+Previously to change from `NCHW` to `NHWC` it was required to pass `--layout NHWC`, now it is required to pass `--layout NHWC:NCHW`.
+The prior version does not add preprocessing step and just informs about incorrect layout of exported model.